ada-af/DBooru/README.md

 | get images         | Downloads images that you liked/favorited on Derpibooru                                 |
 | get images -f      | Downloads images without checking file existance                                        |
 | get images --force | Same as get images -f                                                                   |
+| get images --fast  | Checks for new images and downloads them using follower's settings
 | total              | Prints amount of entries in local DB                                                    |
 | count \<tag\>      | Prints amount of entries tagged with \<tag\>                                            |
 | show \<image_id>   | Opens image in image viewer or browser if no viewers found                              |